Purdue-SoCET/RISCVBusiness/docs/src/multicore.md

  - `verification/c-firmware/custom_instruction_calls.h`
     - Contains firmware instruction macros.

-To add more core configuration, refer to above 3 files and `scripts/hetero_config_core.py` for YAML configuration file parsing.
+To add more core configurations, refer to above 3 files and `scripts/hetero_config_core.py` for YAML configuration file parsing.

 To build the core with configurations using verilator, run ```make verilate```.